 - Try veggie-packed pancakes with grated zucchini, carrots, and potatoes, combined with an egg, some flour, and a little milk.
 Pan sauté with just enough vegetable oil.
 Offer non-fat strained plain yogurt, tomato sauce, or salsa on the side.

 Anytime Snack Ideas

 - Dedicate an area of the refrigerator that is within easy reach for the kids as a “free zone” where they know they are always allowed to grab a healthy snack.
-Candidates for the “free zone” might be apple slices and 1 oz cheddar cheese chopped into bite-size cubes, blueberries and 1 oz almonds, bell pepper strips or baby carrots and individually packed hummus.
+Candidates for the “free zone” might be apple slices and 1-ounce cheddar cheese chopped into bite-size cubes, blueberries, and 1-ounce almonds, bell pepper strips, or baby carrots and individually packed hummus.

 Lunch and Dinner Ideas

 Great for weeknight dinners or weekend afternoons when the family has time to be in the kitchen together.